 Because we are acting for and on behalf of our clients, we will provide them with your request and will work with them as needed to respond to your request.
 In some situations, we or our clients may not be able to provide access to certain personal information.
 This may be the case where, for example, disclosure would reveal personal information about another individual, the personal information is protected by solicitor/client privilege, the information was collected for the purpose of an investigation, or where disclosure of the information would reveal confidential commercial information.
 We may also be prevented by law from providing access to certain personal information.
 When an access request is refused, we will notify you in writing, document the reasons for refusal, and outline further steps, which are available to you.

-Epiq and any of its subsidiaries or affiliated companies may transfer your personal information across national borders to fulfil any of the above purposes, including, but not limited, to the United States.
+Epiq and any of its subsidiaries or affiliated companies may transfer your personal information across national borders to fulfil any of the above purposes.

 We will, on request, provide information regarding our complaint procedure.
 Any inquiries, complaints, or questions regarding this Policy should be directed in writing to our Privacy Director as follows: